 - Some whole life insurance accepts funding from a 401(k) or IRA.

-- Some policies allow policyowners to access the death benefit (while alive) as long-term case insurance.
+- Some policies allow policyholders to access the death benefit (while alive) as long-term care insurance.

 Is Whole Life Insurance A Bad Investment?

 Unless you require permanent life insurance coverage, whole life insurance is usually a poor investment.
-If you’ve already used up all of your retirement accounts and have a diverse portfolio, whole life insurance may be a smart investment if you need lifelong coverage.
+However, if you’ve already used up all your retirement accounts and have a diverse portfolio, whole life insurance may be a wise investment if you need lifelong coverage.

-Consider that whole life insurance protection is expensive and takes many years to begin generating adequate investment returns.
+Consider that whole life insurance protection is expensive and takes many years to generate adequate investment returns.
 As a result, it’s usually only a viable option if you’re young, affluent, and wish to leave money to your relatives.